AlhHabibah/CapstoneProject/starter/README.md

 All below Endpoints have been created, please refer app.py file.

 Auth0 Setup:
 AUTH0_DOMAIN, ALGORITHMS and API_AUDIENCE are all available in the setup.sh file for reference.
-Json Web Tokens: You can find JWTs for each role in the setup.sh file to run the app locally.

 Roles: All 3 roles have been defined in Auth0 and following permissions as shown for each role below are also defined in Auth0.